 You can use the following protocols with Azure Service Bus to send and receive messages:

-See the following table for the outbound ports you need to open to use these protocols to communicate with Azure Event Hubs.
+See the following table for the outbound TCP ports you need to open to use these protocols to communicate with Azure Service Bus:

-What IP addresses do I need to whitelist?
+What IP addresses do I need to add to allow list?

-To find the right IP addresses to white list for your connections, follow these steps:
+To find the right IP addresses to add to allow list for your connections, follow these steps:

 Run the following command from a command prompt: